 We get a sense of what some of these delights are in what the apostle Paul called “the fruit of the Spirit”.
 This is a spiritual substance that the Holy Spirit Himself brings into our lived experience.
 Paul’s description of this fruit shows that it is rich with the pleasures of God.
 “The fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance…” (Galatians 5:22-23).

-While people with little emotion explain that they experience this fruit as behaviors or states of being, people with a surfeit of emotion tend to experience these as powerful and pleasurable emotions.
+While people with less emotion explain that they experience this fruit as behaviors or states of being, people with a surfeit of emotion tend to experience these as powerful and pleasurable emotions.
 What a joy this is for us emotional highly sensitive persons!
 For us, it’s like getting a bonus benefit from God.

 And these emotions are practically useful because they change the words and behaviors that come out of us.
 In the midst of a difficult situation, these God emotions can replace our own human responses with ones far more enjoyable.
 As an example, one of the pleasures in this list is the emotion of God’s peace.
 This kind of peace is a potent, positive spiritual substance, originating in Jesus, that the Holy Spirit releases into our inner world.